jakob-forstmann/sentiment-analysis-of-youtube-comments/README.md

 Date: 15/11/22
 1) https://scikit-learn.org/stable/tutorial/text_analytics/working_with_text_data.html - for the pipelining of the data and more traditional models.
 2) https://www.tensorflow.org/tutorials - To train the data
+3) We studied about the sickit learn tutorial/implemented it/learning the usage of the sickit learn for the vectorization and training the data set.